 You may enroll for PEIA retiree benefits regardless of age or Medicare status, as long as you meet the eligibility requirements.
 Non-Medicare retirees have benefits through the PEIA PPB Plan A or the managed care plan of their choice.
 Most Medicare-eligible retirees receive their benefits from Humana's Medicare Advantage plan, although in a few limited circumstances, some Medicare retirees may receive their benefits from Original Medicare and the PEIA Special Medicare plan.

-You may make the election to continue your basic, optional and dependent life insurance during the calendar month of or the two calendar months following the date of your retirement by completing the retiree life insurance enrollment forms.
-You may not elect or increase life insurance after this period.
+The election to continue your basic, optional and dependent life insurance was made at the time of retirement.
+As a retired employee, you may decrease your life insurance, but you may not elect or increase life insurance.

 Dependents